JNRowe/hubugs/doc/install.rst

     # python setup.py install  # to install in Python's site-packages
     $ python setup.py install --user  # to install for a single user

-:mod:`gh_bugs` depends on following packages, all of which are available from :abbr:`PyPI (Python Package Index)`:
+:mod:`hubugs` depends on following packages, all of which are available from :abbr:`PyPI (Python Package Index)`:

 * :pypi:`argh`, an excellent package for building command line tools in Python